 A candidate must be nominated by a Nominator who is an IEEE member.

 The candidate needs not be an IEEE Member at the time of submission, but must be an IEEE Member to receive the award.

-A candidate must have a minimum of 5 years experience as a professional in the field of Vacuum Electronics since the last degree and must be under 40 years old on December 15th of the year in which the nomination is made.
+A candidate must be under 40 years old on December 1st of the year in which the nomination is made.

 The candidate must be active in the field of Vacuum Electronics in industry, academia, or government institutions.
 Previous award winners are not eligible.